 - Embedded Multimedia Terminal Adapters (E-MTAs) and Standalone Multimedia Terminal Adapters (S-MTAs) are within the scope of this specification. - NCS is the only call signaling method, on the access network, addressed in this specification. - This version of the IPCablecom Security Specification specifies security for a single administrative domain and the communications between domains. - Security for chained RADIUS servers is not currently in the scope. - The IPCablecom Security Specification does not have a requirement for exportability outside the United States; exportability of encryption algorithms is not addressed in this specification. - This specification also does not include requirements for associated security operational issues (e.g., site security), back-office or inter/intra back-office security, service authorization policies or secure database handling.
-Record Keeping Servers (RKS), Network Management Systems, File Transfer Protocol (FTP) servers and Dynamic Host Configuration Protocol (DHCP) servers are all considered to be unique to any service provider's implementation and are beyond the scope of this specification. - This specification assumes that MTAs implement the specified IPCablecom 1.5 modules, and optionally, can implement the IETF IPCDN MIB modules.
-As such, any reference to a specific MIB Object is assumed to be a reference in either MIB module unless explicitly specified or the MIB Object exists in only one set of MIB modules.
+Record Keeping Servers (RKS), Network Management Systems, File Transfer Protocol (FTP) servers and Dynamic Host Configuration Protocol (DHCP) servers are all considered to be unique to any service provider's implementation and are beyond the scope of this standard.

-1.2.3 Requirements
+1.2.3 Prerequisite